 Looking forward to 2019 accomplishments

 “Margaret has been a pillar in the Colorado Springs healthcare community over the last decade and brings exceptional leadership skills and hospital administration expertise,” said Greg Raymond, Regional Chief Operating Officer for Children’s Colorado’s Southern region.
 “I am truly excited to see what we will accomplish together in 2019.”

 Greg Raymond to assume the role of regional chief operating officer

 Raymond will assume the position of regional chief operating officer of the organization’s Southern region.
 Currently the regional vice president for Children’s Colorado’s Southern region, Raymond has spent the last 17 of his nearly 20 years in healthcare management and operations at Children’s Colorado.
 He has been responsible for the organization’s southern Colorado operations since 2013, including leading the planning of the new Colorado Springs hospital.
 His role will expand to include oversight of strategy and daily operations for the new 111-bed hospital, as well as the support of our clinical programs throughout southern Colorado.

-Also joining the team, Dr. Mike DiStefano will serve as the new regional chief medical officer beginning in January 2019, as Dr. Bill Hardin, associate chief medical officer for Children’s Colorado in southern Colorado, retires after more than 40 years of caring for kids.
+Also joining the team, Mike DiStefano, MD, will serve as the new regional chief medical officer beginning in January 2019, as Bill Hardin, MD, associate chief medical officer for Children’s Colorado in southern Colorado, retires after more than 40 years of caring for kids.
 And Pam Johnson-Carlson, DPN, RN, will assume the role of regional chief nursing officer and vice president of patient care services for Children’s Colorado’s Southern region.